lyoshenka/grin.io/_posts/2014-09-22-raspberry-pi-weather-station.md

 Once the soldering was done, the rest was easy.
 I connected everything as shown below.
 The connector in this diagram is for an older version of the Pi, but the idea is the same.

+**Update 2020-01-02:** The DHT sensor has an operating range of 3V to 6V.
+If you can't get a reading, try powering it from the 5V pin.

 ![](/img/raspi-dht22-wiring.gif)

 Then I followed the instructions [here](https://learn.adafruit.com/dht-humidity-sensing-on-raspberry-pi-with-gdocs-logging/software-install-updated) to install the Python library and the sample code.
 Here's the short version: